hundround/math-in-30-sec/small-world-of-groups/small-world-of-groups.md

 - Inverses are also here.
 They are the negative numbers.
 We have for any person (real number) $a$, $a+a^{-1} = 0$.
 This implies that
   $$a+a^{-1} = 0 \longrightarrow a^{-1} = -a+0 = -a.$$

-And we're done showing that the set of real numbers is a group under addition $+$!
+And we're done showing that the set of real numbers is a group under addition $+$.
+Would you mind if I require you to show that the set of real numbers is a group under multiplication $\times$?
+See it for yourself!

 ---
 `References` <br>